Terms and Conditions

 We will communicate with you by email.
 When you sign up, you will be added to our distribution list.
 Every week, we will email a newsletter giving you information about what will be in your share that week, recipe ideas, and other farm related news.
 Please read your weekly email from us.
 We depend on being able to communicate important information such as necessary changes to your distribution schedule or to our farm events.
 We also have the option for you to sign up to receive text messages regarding important information about the CSA, such as schedule changes and reminders.
 Sign up to receive text messages about the Warner Farm CSA here.

 - I understand that I am making a financial commitment to receive a weekly supply of fresh, local produce from mid June through October.

 - I understand that my farmers will do all they can to provide a full harvest.
 I am committed to share with the farmers in the bounty or loss of each season due to favorable or unfavorable conditions that are beyond the farmers’ control.

 - I understand that the items in the share are seasonal and the variety in each weekly share is selected by the farm.
 Items may be traded amongst CSA members using the trade box at every pickup.

-- It is my responsibility to pick up my box during the designated time period.
+- I understand it is my responsibility to pick up my share during the designated time period, every week.
 If I am unable to pick it up I will entitle a friend to do so.
-I understand that if my box is not picked up on the designated day, within the designated time, I forfeit the share and it will be donated at the discretion of the farm.
+I understand that if my share is not picked up on the designated day, within the designated time, I forfeit the share and it will be donated at the discretion of the farm.

-- I understand the VACATION POLICY: I may place a vacation hold on my box with a 3 day notice (from time of pickup) by emailng the CSA Manager at email@example.com.
-I can make arrangements to receive a double share at the next pickup to make up the value of the missed share. ***Please note, we allow redemption of only 2 VACATION HOLDS PER SEASON***
+- I understand the VACATION POLICY: I may place a vacation hold on my box with a 3-day notice (from time of pickup) by emailing the CSA Manager at firstname.lastname@example.org.
+I can make arrangements to receive a double share at the next pickup to make up the value of the missed share.
+I am allowed 2 vacation holds per season.